Fatigue during menstruation: how can you get back into shape?

 It's normal to feel tired during your menstrual cycle.
 It's a natural mechanism that needs to be accepted, listened to and respected.
 Avoid stressful tasks, limit the use of screens in the evening before going to sleep, and read a book instead.
 You can also take up practices such as yoga or meditation.

-Many solutions exist to counter fatigue during periods.
+There are many ways of dealing with period fatigue.
 These include physical activity, a suitable diet and relaxation.

 You may also like :